peasejay/sublimetext_banister/README.md

 ![Banister-highlighted text in SublimeText editor](img/nekromantikon_edits.png)

+## The Plugin

+### Actual Markup

+#### Block Dividers

+Example:

+    == fen_wer_15 66 ==

+The above markup indictes that the following section should be identified using an id of `fen_wer_15` (which literally maps to the identified page 15 of the printed Nek) in the rendered HTML markup.
+This is useful for placing the rendered text block in the context of a larger document.
+The second argument identifies the target line character count for the text blocks that follow.

+#### Paragraphs

+Paragraphs are delimited by a single blank line in the source text file.

-## Commands
+### Commands

 Commands can generally be run either from the 'Banister' Menu on the applications menu bar or from the context menu available from right clicking in the editor window.

-### Add/Remove Short Border
+#### Add/Remove Short Border

-Flags the current selection as being surrounded by half spaces.
+Flags the current selection as being surrounded by half spaces - flag is displayed as a blue highlight.

-### Add/Remove Stretch Border
+#### Add/Remove Stretch Border

-Flags the current selection as being surrounded by 1.5-width spaces.
+Flags the current selection as being surrounded by 1.5-width spaces - flag is displayed as a purple highlight.

-### Explode/Unexplode Word
+#### Explode/Unexplode Word

 Flags the current selection as containing half spaces between each character of the word.
-Should only be used on words with an odd number of characters to retain a blanced number of characters.
+Should only be used on words with an odd number of characters to retain a balanced number of characters.
+Flag is displayed as a green highlight.

-### Add/Remove Underline Region
+#### Add/Remove Underline Region

 Flags the current selection as being underlined.
+Flag is displayed as a wavy underline.

-### Reset Regions for Selected
+#### Reset Regions for Selected

 Removes all Banister regions that contain the current character position (useful for undoing formatting mistakenly applied multiple formats).

-### Import MBN Regions
+#### Import MBN Regions

 Manually load an MBN sidecar file for current file and apply overlay to current document.
 This is normally run automatically when a text file that has an available sidecar file is loader into SublimeText.

-### Export MBN Regions
+#### Export MBN Regions

 Manually save an MBN sidecar file for current file and apply overlay to current document.
 This is normally run automtaically when a text file that has an available sidecar file is saved from SublimeText.

-### Count Justified Line Lengths (Application menu only)
+#### Count Justified Line Lengths (Application menu only)

 Runs through each line of text file in SublimeText and displays the character count of each line with formatting overlay applied.
 Lines of the correct length are decorated with green highlights, lines that are long are decorated with red highlights, and lines that are short are decorated with orange highlights.

 Note that short lines will be fairly common in practice because the last line of paragraphs as well as paragraphs that cover only a single line are not justified.
 Long lines are more rare in Banister's output (as they imply that somebody made a mistake in applying the algorithm), but in some cases he does exceed his planned line character count (note the line starting "phone somebody in Lefarge..." (line 808 in the SublimeText screenshot) for an example of this) in the actual Nek.

-### Render HTML Output (Application menu only)
+#### Render HTML Output (Application menu only)

 Exports an HTML version of the current document with fully rendered document markup applied.
 This is the "final" output of the Banister markup process.